seder/mensaplan-parser/README.md

  * wget

-There are different implementations of pdftohtml, depending on which one you use you might have to change lines 59 and 60 to this:
+There are different implementations of pdftohtml, depending on which one you use you might have to change two lines to this:

 //$Ps = $site->find("DIV");